Are you open as normal during the current Coronavirus pandemic (Covid-19) ?

 Coronavirus (Covid-19): what measures are in practice to minimise risk?

 For owners with pre-booked appointments, please come straight into the clinic when you arrive if there is a spare sofa available, and sit in one of our partitioned seating areas where our receptionist will check you in.
-Whilst in the building, owners should wear a face covering at all times, and we ask that you make use of our hand sanitiser in the porch as you enter.
-If at all possible, we ask that only one owner accompanies the patient.
+If possible, we ask that a maximum of two owners accompany the patient to help limit numbers in the waiting room.

 For on-going prescription fulfilment, please do ask us about the option of posting medications to your home.
 Registered clients can take advantage of our parasite treatment free home delivery service.

-Understandably, during this time we are unable to offer home visits.
+Unfortunately, we are unable to offer home visits at this time.

 Coronavirus (Covid-19): what measures should I be taking as a client?

-We have in place telephone and video consultation options with vets as an alternative option to bringing your cat into practice.
+We have in place telephone and video consultation options with vets as an alternative option to bringing your cat into practice should you prefer.

 If you are coming to The West Midlands Cat Clinic for an appointment: